zju3dv/Mirrored-Human/README.md

 ## News

 - The basic version of our dataset used for training has been released.
-The whole dataset needs more time to organize.
 - The video clips are released as a part of the [ZJU-MoCap](https://chingswy.github.io/Dataset-Demo/) dataset.
 - We build a [website](https://chingswy.github.io/Dataset-Demo/mirror-new.html) for a fast preview of our dataset.